lly0930/MPS_FOC/README.md

 # MPS_FOC
-Precise foc control code based on an mps driver, current speed position control, support precise control, and interaction with the controller via the can bus
+User_Pack is the code I mainly write, and the package is compressed for the entire project If you need to learn and apply, please contact me at 15003335797